The-Kor/www/README.md

 <a name="web_parsing"/>

 # Web parsing
-Currently we support only StackOverFlow, adding support to new website can be done by implementing the `Parser` class and updating `parser_factory.py`
+Currently we support StackOverFlow Threads and GitHub Issues, adding support to new website can be done by implementing the `Parser` class (that can be found in site_parser.py) and adding the new implemented class to parsers list in  `main.py`

 <a name="contribute"/>